 Are you interested in learning about antiracism, racial equity, and social justice?
 The following resources can help you learn about the construct of race, the experiences of people impacted by systemic racism, and the concept of racial equity.

 Books can help us with our own self-reflection and can also give us an effective way to begin having crucial conversations with our families, friends, co-workers, and neighbors.
 The books, videos, and other resources listed span a wide range of genres for children, teens, and adults.
 Readers of all ages can take part in a community movement to read, learn, think, talk about, and lead social transformation.

 1. Browse a list of 100+ titles in our Racial Equity Collection and choose one to check out.
 The opportunity to grow this collection to meet reader demand was made possible by a generous grant from Lilly Endowment Inc. Learn more

 3. Join the #WakeUpIndy community reading challenge to read books written by underrepresented authors and books that raise awareness about racial issues and social injustices.

 5. Listen to the audiobook Stamped from the Beginning: The Definitive History of Racist Ideas in America by Ibram X. Kendi.
 It is currently available for free on Spotify, a music and podcast platform/app that does not require a Library card.
 The book was winner of the 2016 National Book Award for Nonfiction.
 It's a good choice if you are waiting for a hold to come in!

-Use your Library card to instantly stream documentaries and videos focused on social and systemic injustice and racism in America on Kanopy.
+6. Use your Library card to instantly check out no wait streaming documentaries and videos focused on social and systemic injustice and racism in America on Kanopy, one of the Library's streaming platforms.
 Titles include I Am Not Your Negro, P.S.
 I Can't Breathe, White Like Me - Race, Racism, and White Privilege in America, Race: The Power of an Illusion, and more.
-You can also stream movies from the Hoopla category Black Lives Matter.
-Titles include Maya Angelou And Still I Rise and Just Mercy.
+If you have never used Kanopy before, here are directions and a video tutorial.